 Making Lemonade out of lemons: What positive takeaways has Coronavirus given us?

 Every day we are flooded with negative news about the coronavirus, which is understandable in times of a crisis.
-After nearly a month of lockdown, the criticalness of it is probably hitting home.
+After months of lockdown, the criticalness of it is probably hitting home.
 It is indeed a never-before-never-again (hopefully!) kind of situation.

 Since the outbreak, measures have been taken to limit the spread of the virus worldwide.
 We are, of course, keeping track of the progress and spread of the disease, making sure that nobody in our circles is affected, praying for everybody’s well-being and hoping we all come out of this situation better and stronger.
 While we are constantly bombarded with the negative news, it will serve us well to remember that there have been and will be some inevitable good fallouts to the situation as well.